 The model of our polarization camera is MER-502-79U3M POL.
-It has a USB3 interface, a 2448(H)x2048(V) resolution, 79 fps, 2/3”, Global Shutter, and a 3,45µm x 3,45µm cell size.
+It has a USB3 interface, a 2448(H)x2048(V) resolution, 79 fps, 2/3”, global-shutter, and a 3,45µm x 3,45µm cell size.

 Conventional polarization camera sensors compared to the IMX250MZR

-When speaking of conventional polarization camera sensors you see that the polarizer is welded on top of the chip lens layer.
+When speaking of conventional polarization camera sensors you see that the polarizer is placed on top of the chip lens layer.
 The Sony IMX250MZR sensor on the other hand is placed under the on chip lens layer.
 As a result are the incident angle and extinction ratio improved because of the shorter distance between the photodiode and polarizer.
 Often vision integrators also tend to use a polarization filter mounted on the lens.
 This filter can only block polarized light in one angle, while our polarization camera with the Sony IMX250MZR can block and detect light in 4 angles simultaneously.